srijs/NLTextView/README.md

 ```
 @{@"number": [UIColor redColor],
-  @"word:    [UIColor greenColor]
+  @"word:    [UIColor greenColor]}
 ```

-By default, a highlighting theme is included and the highlight definition is read from a file in the bundle called `Syntax.plist`.
+By default, a nice highlighting theme is included and the highlight definition is read from a file in the bundle called `Syntax.plist`.